websockets/ws/doc/ws.md

 - `callback` {Function} An optional callback which is invoked when `data` is written out.

-Sends `data` through the connection.
+Send `data` through the connection.

 ### websocket.terminate()

-Send a FIN packet to the other peer.
+Forcibly close the connection.

 ### websocket.upgradeReq